 She brings a well-rounded perspective to the table having taught classes, led information literacy initiatives, provided reference services, maintained electronic resources, and redesigned large websites.

 Rachel is the 2014-2015 President of the Library & Information Technology Association (LITA), one of the divisions of the American Library Association (ALA).
-She is also a 2014 Library Journal Mover & Shaker and an ALA Emerging Leader.
+She is also a 2014 Library Journal Mover & Shaker and a 2007 ALA Emerging Leader.
 She was recently interviewed on the popular international podcast, This Week in Libraries, with co-hosts Erik Boekesteijn and Jaap van de Geer.
 She enjoys speaking and writing about user experience, library web technologies, microgrants, and leadership in libraries.
-She is a published author and has presented at many local and national conferences, including Internet Librarian, the LITA Forum, and ALA Annual.
+She is a published author and has presented at many local and national conferences.

 Rachel is originally from West Chester, Ohio (just north of Cincinnati) and earned her bachelor’s degree in English (BA) from the University of Dayton in 1999 and her master’s degree in library and information science (MLIS) from the University of Pittsburgh in 2001.